teemu01/my-projects/README.md

 ## Ising model
 I wrote a numerical simulation of 2D Ising model using C++.
 I independently learned and applied the ROOT library for data analysis and visualization.
 The generated figures are included in the same folder as the main code.
 - Implemented Metropolis algorithm with periodic boundary conditions to compute thermodynamical quantities such as energy, magnetization, susceptibility and specific heat
 - Used ROOT to visualize the results as a functions of temperature.
-In addition, I used ROOT to fit a function to find the critical temperature for the model
+In addition, I used ROOT to fit a polynomial background + Gaussian model to susceptibility graph to find the critical temperature for the lattice
 - Used ROOT to generate snapshots of the spin-lattice near critical temperature to visualize phase transition

 ## Pure dephasing model